MiguelCamarenaAlfaro/Configure-AD/README.md

 <img src="https://i.imgur.com/7bxkk8t.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-Next, we will want to make sure that we update the users that are allowed to remote in to this VM.
+Next, we will want to make sure that we update the users that are allowed to remote into this VM.
 This is important because you wouldn't want to create 10,000 user accounts individually.
 For this on the Windows client I navigated to Settings, remote desktop, then under User accounts I clicked on "Select users that can remotely access this PC", then I clicked on "Add...", then entered "Domain Users", then OK.
 This allows anyone listed under the "Domain Users" organization in the Domain Controller VM to access and log in to this Windows client VM.
-The way that this would be useful is that a system admin can run a powershell script to batch a number of users to the domain users and automatically configure the username and password for them.
-Once logged in the users are able to update their passwords.
+The way that this would be useful is that a system admin can run a Powershell script to batch several users to the domain users and automatically configure the username and password for them.
+Once logged in the users can update their passwords.
 This provides an organization with automation and a scalability factor that can aid in reducing time and enhancing efficiency.
 </p>
 <br />